Skip to content

 • DLP policy evaluation adds processing time

-• VNet routing may increase response times
+• VNet routing increases response times (10-50ms typically)

 • Large result sets require pagination